MathMaven/MathMaven.github.io/about.md

 ---
 layout: page
-title: About
+about-title: About
 permalink: /about/
 ---

-These are Math problems from <a href="http://www.areteem.org"> Areteem Institute </a>
+Welcome to Mathly Hallows, and practive the daily Math problems from <a href="http://www.areteem.org"> Areteem Institute </a> of Witchcraft and Wizzardry!
+Enjoy being a MathMagician!

 <img src="../r/Areteem.JPG"/>